-With regard to the Central American and Caribbean region, the major issues are disaster relief and reconstruction in both Central America and the Caribbean, the proposed Central America-U.S. free trade agreement, earthquakes in El Salvador, implementation of the peace accords in Guatemala, the new government in Nicaragua, and dealing with Panama's new control of the Panama Canal.
-President Bush has announced a "Third Border Initiative" to strengthen the development of the smaller Caribbean countries, and will be seeking ways to advance democracy in Cuba and Haiti.
+With regard to the Central American and Caribbean region, the major issues are disaster relief and reconstruction in Central America and the Caribbean, the proposed Central America-U.S. free trade agreement, earthquakes in El Salvador, implementation of the peace accords in Guatemala, and the new government in Nicaragua.
+President Bush has announced a "Third Border Initiative" to strengthen the development of the smaller Caribbean countries, and the President and Congress will be seeking ways to advance democracy in Cuba and Haiti.

-In the Andean region, the major issues are President Bush's Andean Regional Initiative for Colombia and regional neighbors, the Andean Trade Preference Act (ATPA) under consideration for renewal, dealing with a new government in Peru, and finding ways to engage the "maverick" government in Venezuela.
+In the Andean region, the major issues are President Bush's request for new assistance and additional authorities under the Andean Regional Initiative for Colombia and regional neighbors, the extension of the Andean Trade Preference Act (ATPA) under consideration for renewal, dealing with the new Toledo government in Peru, and seeking ways to engage the "maverick" government in Venezuela following the ouster and return of President Chavez.

-In the region encompassing Brazil and the Southern Cone countries of South America, the major issues are dealing with trade and economic issues with Brazil, dealing with a serious economic crisis in Argentina, and completing negotiations for a U.S.-Chile Free Trade Agreement with Chile.
+In the region encompassing Brazil and the Southern Cone countries of South America, the major issues are managing trade and economic issues with Brazil as the country selects a new president, dealing with a serious economic crisis in Argentina, and completing negotiations for a U.S.-Chile Free Trade Agreement with Chile.